Motorbike-specific socks – an often overlooked piece of kit that’s worth a second thought!

 EDZ Merino Boot Socks

-The price point of these socks may be double that of some of the synthetic/cotton options, but regular touring riders consider them worth every penny.
+The price point of these socks may be double that of some synthetic/cotton options, but regular touring riders consider them worth every penny.

-The only complaint we’ve heard against these socks is that some customers had trouble keeping them up.
+Our only complaint against these socks is that some customers had trouble keeping them up.
 I checked out a pair in a high street shop and felt they would certainly hug my slender calves comfortably.
 Your mileage may vary.

 The material is superior in almost every way to the synthetic/cotton options